 Unsolicited articles are welcome for publication consideration by the ABLJ.
 If you are contemplating submitting a piece for ABLJ publication consideration, please review the “Contributor’s Information” below.
 Electronic copies of articles can be submitted to firstname.lastname@example.org.
 Please note that the Journal does not accept student works.

 Questions concerning submissions may be forwarded to the managing editor at email@example.com.
-General questions about the journal may be directed to the Editor-in-Chief, Gideon Mark at firstname.lastname@example.org.
+General questions about the journal may be directed to the Editor-in-Chief, Terence Lau at firstname.lastname@example.org.

 - Call for Reviewers